elucian/bee/syntax/overview.md

 ## Variable declarations

-Variables are defined using keyword "new" and next operators:
+Variables are defined using keyword "value" and next operators:

 sym | purpose
 ----|------------------------------------------------------------------